Finance is the process for making accounting data useful.

 Incomplete accounting data not only has low utility but also can be misleading.
 The only way to have a complete set of accounting data is to gather many critical data points from the Notes to the Financial Statements.

 Per Accounting 101: accounting data (i.e. the financial statements: income statement, cash flow statement and balance sheet) by itself is not useful.
 One must analyze and gather data from the Notes to the Financial Statements in order to convert accounting data into economic earnings.
+Note that Harvard Business School & MIT Sloan prove the importance of footnotes data to accurately measuring earnings in The Journal Of Financial Economics.

 Think of accounting data as the words used in the language of Finance.
 Just as with any language, words can be arranged to convey almost any meaning.
 Arranging accounting data to tell the truth about profitability requires a substantial amount of work to: